Cat Arthritis: Early Signs and Simple Home Changes That May Help

 Comfort choices

-Choosing warmer, softer, or lower-effort spots more often?
+Choosing warmer, softer, or lower-effort resting spots more often.

-One tip that helps a lot: take 1–2 short videos of walking, stepping up, or jumping.
-Cats often look “better” in the clinic than they do at home.
+One tip that helps a lot: take 1 or 2 short videos of walking, stepping up, or jumping.
+Cats often look better in the clinic than they do at home.

 What to tell the vet before the visit

 Tell them what changed, how long it has been going on, which movements look harder now, whether grooming or litter habits changed, and whether you have short home videos.
-Those details are often more useful than saying “my cat seems older lately.”
+Those details are much more useful than simply saying, “My cat seems older lately.”

 One of the highest-impact changes is making jumping optional with a sturdy step, ramp, or middle platform.